eclips0r/eclips0r/README.md

 ### CS student - interested in computers and astrophysics

-Currently working on a GUI project in Java using swing and I am experimenting a bit with automated selenium tests.
+Currently working on a GUI project in Java using swing while handling uni stuff

 ### Working with: